Or for more information:

 How will it be communicated?

-I know what you’re thinking – email.
-With an average interaction worker spending an estimated 20% of their workweek managing their emails, that is certainly the most common method alongside meetings.
+an average interaction worker spending an estimated 20% of their workweek managing their emails

 But why are companies choosing to use this software?
 Some reasons include:

-- Collaborate anytime, anywhere – You don’t need to wait for the next scheduled meeting to make comments or changes.
-Internal and external stakeholders alike can log in and collaborate from any browser equipped device, anywhere in the world.
+• Collaborate anytime, anywhere—You don’t need to wait for the next scheduled meeting to make comments or changes.
+Internal and external stakeholders can log in and collaborate from any browser-equipped device, anywhere in the world.

-- Easy task management – See in one place what tasks your team members are working on.
-You can also assign them tasks, set reminders and deadlines to ensure they stay on track.
+• Easy task management—You can see in one place what tasks your team members are working on.
+You can also assign them tasks, set reminders, and set deadlines to ensure they stay on track.

 Takeaway: Conduct research and find the right software for your project.
 To help you, read our guide to finding the best collaboration software for your business.